What is Letterheads 2018: London Calling?

 What catering is provided?

-For ticket holders we will provide three lunches and an evening meal on Saturday.
+For ticket holders we will provide lunch each day, and an evening meal on Saturday.
 Hot drinks and refreshments will be available throughout, and there will be a cash bar on site each day.

 What hashtag should I use?